Komodo/komodo-website/src/pages/blog/2014-03/open-terminal-from-komodo.html.md

 </span>
 </div>

+## Usage

+To use the macro, simply right click a folder in your Places widget (the left side pane with all the files and folders) and select "Open Terminal Here".

+If you would like to use this functionality from a different popupmenu, please feel free to fork this code and customize it to your liking.

 ## Going Even Further

 My next little side project will be to actually add a terminal into Komodo.
 I've